robotusers/cakephp-table-inheritance/README.md

 * `discriminator` - default discriminator value, `$table->alias()` by default
 * `table` - db table to share, use this option or `$table->table()` method.
 * `checkRules` - `true` by default.
 Allows to enable/disable build-in rule check for a discriminator value.
-* `allowedDiscriminators` - a list of allowed discriminators.
+* `acceptedDiscriminators` - a list of accepted discriminators.

 ## StiParentBehavior